Skip to content

 A new ecosystem

-Groundbreaking ideas do not become reality on their own.
-That is why Invest-NL possesses not only capital but also legal, technical, and market expertise.
-With our knowledge, we break through financing bottlenecks and assist in building a new ecosystem that directs capital towards the transitions.
+Groundbreaking ideas do not become reality automatically.
+That is why Invest-NL, in addition to capital, also has legal, technical, and market expertise in-house.
+With our knowledge, we break through financing bottlenecks and help build a new ecosystem that channels capital towards the transitions.
 With the same goal, we seek collaborations within the chain, both nationally and internationally.

 How we approach this

-We look at the market, map out financing hubs and tackle them.
-We are working on new solutions and forms of collaboration to initiate innovations and accelerate transitions.
+We look at the market, map out financing hubs, and address them.
+We are working on new solutions and forms of collaboration to drive innovation and accelerate transitions.

 1.